SwiftKickMobile/SwiftMessages/README.md

 // Slide up from the bottom.
 config.presentationStyle = .bottom

-// Display in a window at the specified window level: UIWindow.Level.statusBar
+// Display in a window at the specified window level. config.presentationContext = .window(windowLevel: .statusBar)

-// displays over the status bar while UIWindow.Level.normal displays under. config.presentationContext = .window(windowLevel: .statusBar)
+Note that, as of iOS 13, it is no longer possible to cover the status bar regardless of the window level.
+A workaround is to hide the status bar instead. config.prefersStatusBarHidden = true

 // Disable the default auto-hiding behavior. config.duration = .forever